-The painter sits before a mounted landscape with shaking hands.
+The painter sits before a mounted landscape with trembling hands,

 And where cows once stood there is an enormous bull frog.

-Of course, there once was a time when the figures and colours and lines
+There was a time, of course, when the figures and

-Came so naturally, leaping out of her mind and onto the canvas.
+Leapt out of her mind, kissed the canvas.